 While performing it is important to make you feel good polyphony.
-Applying the " unbound " helps to slightly detect that voice that would otherwise be obscured by long notes.
+Applying the "non legato" helps to slightly detect that voice that would otherwise be obscured by long notes.

 The long pedal notes can be slightly reduced in their duration to "lighten" the sound and allow the preparation of the position of the next bar.

 The piano and pianissimo will be difficult to achieve for those who play vintage instruments, while the dynamic difference will be more noticeable with brand new instruments.